Primary Care Is Generally Provided In An Ambulatory Care Setting

 Increased Use of Telehealth

 Telehealth is expected to play an increasingly important role in primary care, expanding access to care for patients in remote areas and those with mobility limitations.
-Telehealth can be used for a wide range of services, including consultations, chronic disease management, and mental health care.
+But telehealth can be used for a wide range of services, including consultations, chronic disease management, and mental health care.
 As technology advances and reimbursement policies evolve, telehealth is likely to become an integral part of primary care delivery.

 Emphasis on Team-Based Care